Measure bound for translation surfaces with short saddle connections: Multi-scale compactification

 We first describe the role of the moduli parameters $s_i$.
 Note that $\bar X$ lies in a \emph{boundary stratum} consisting of twisted differentials in $\barPH$ that share the same combinatorial data $\Gamma,\sigma$ (the enhanced level graph and prong-matching).
 This boundary stratum can be identified with a suborbifold of a certain stratum of meromorphic differentials cut out by certain conditions on residues coming from the Global Residue Condition and the requirement that residues match at pairs of simple poles.
 This space naturally has a complex structure, and thus we can take a system of complex-analytic coordinates for (the projectivization of) the boundary stratum near $\bar X$.

 A good choice is to use period coordinates.
 Strata of meromorphic differentials admit period coordinates given by the cohomology group $H^1(Y\backslash P, Z;\C)$ of the surface $Y$ minus the poles $P$, relative to the set $Z$ of zeros and marked points.
+Note that for us $Y$ will consist of the normalization of the possibly nodal Riemann surface $M$, so it will often have many components.
 Since the residues are given by periods of cycles that encircle punctures, all the residue conditions are linear in period coordinates.
-Hence we get coordinates for our boundary stratum by taking the projectivization of the relevant subspace of period coordinates for the meromorphic stratum.
-These will be the moduli parameters $s_i$.
+To account for the quotient by the action of the level rotation torus, for each level we take the projectivization of the relevant subspace of period coordinates for the meromorphic stratum corresponding to that level.

+To get actual local coordinates, we will normalize by taking a fixed relative cycle $\gamma$ at each level to have period $1$.
+The existence of such a cycle that has non-zero period at $\bar X$ is guaranteed by the stability condition (otherwise, integrating the $1$-form would give a branched covering to $\hat \C$, but the number of preimages of $\infty$, counted with multiplicity, would be too small).
+Normalizing in this way we get local coordinates for the boundary strata which will be the moduli parameters $s_i$.
 We will sometimes translate to arrange that all $s_i$ are $0$ at $\bar X$.